tsgates/arch-wiki-markdown/wiki/NVIDIA.md

      ...
     EndSection

-> '/dev/nvidia0' Input/Output error
+> '/dev/nvidia0' input/output error

   ------------------------ ------------------------ ------------------------
   [Tango-emblem-important.
 The factual accuracy of  [Tango-emblem-important. png]                     this article or section  png]
                            is disputed.
-                           Reason: verify that the
+                           Reason: Verify that the
                            BIOS related suggestions
                            work and are not
                            coincidentally set while